bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Master the JavaScript Interview: What is a Promise?**

-*“Master the JavaScript Interview” is a series of posts designed to prepare candidates for common questions they are…*medium.com<a href="https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*"Master the JavaScript Interview” is a series of posts designed to prepare candidates for common questions they are…*medium.com<a href="https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **An Overview of JavaScript Promises - SitePoint**